vivrichards600/vivrichards600.github.io/_posts/2022-06-20-listening-to-previous-days-or-upcoming-heardle.md

 ![heardle.app]({{ site.baseurl }}/images/heardle-app.png)

-When software testing and exploring an application.
-There are many [heurists you might wish to use](https://www.ministryoftesting.com/dojo/lessons/test-heuristics-cheat-sheet).
+When software testing and exploring an application, there are many [heurists you might wish to use](https://www.ministryoftesting.com/dojo/lessons/test-heuristics-cheat-sheet).
 There are multiple definitions of using a Heuristic, here's one from the Cambridge Dictionary:

 >“A method of learning or solving problems that allow people to discover things themselves and learn from their own experiences.” – Cambridge Dictionary